Power to the private sector

 It stands to reason therefore, that countries that are well-endowed with renewable sources of energy, such as South Africa, should be exploring ways to develop their own hydrogen economies.
 This was the key topic at a recent webinar, ‘Renewable hydrogen and green powerfuel opportunities for South Africa’, hosted by EE Business Intelligence and the British High Commission.
 Investec was a sponsor of the event, alongside the likes of the South African Department of Trade, Industry and Competition, the World Bank, Sasol, Toyota South Africa and Linde.

-Ebrahim Patel, Minister of Trade, Industry and Competition, spelled out the policy efforts to promote a hydrogen economy and South Africa’s potential in this regard.
+Ebrahim Patel, Minister of Trade, Industry and Competition, spelled out the policy efforts to promote a hydrogen economy in South Africa.

 Patel said that the country had a rich endowment of renewable solar and wind resources, as well as the skillsets around Fischer–Tropsch technologies (a process used to produce liquid hydrocarbon fuels from syngas), and access to platinum group metals (PGMs) used in the electrolysers needed to produce green hydrogen as a fuel.
 This places the country at an advantage for developing the green hydrogen value chain and being a key supplier into the global hydrogen market.